Who wore it best? DC’s gay gangsters strike a pose against Charlottesville’s racist thugs.

 “Fashion has become a stealth weapon for white nationalists.
 Neo-Nazis have bought into fashion’s ability to camouflage, distract, embolden, reassure, flatter and, quite simply, lie,” she wrote.
 “Why wouldn’t fashion speak up?”

 Why indeed?
 Honestly, no one we know is running around in khakis and white polos.
 (We gave up our Dockers in high school.)
-Still, we’re not ceding any ground to these guys.
-So after the racists decided to co-opt American prep for their rally, we decided to grab it back.
+Still, we’re not about to cede any turf to these guys.
+So after the racists decided to co-opt American prep for their rally, we resolved to grab it right back.
 And we knew exactly who to call.

 Check It is a gay and transgender gang from Washington DC, recently featured in an acclaimed documentary produced by Steve Buscemi and Louis CK.
 Some of its members wear lipstick and stilettos, others tank tops and Nikes.
 They carry brass knuckles and Mace in their Louis Vuitton bags.
 Some are homeless, and easy targets for violence; they’ve been shot at, stabbed, strangled, and raped.
 So a few years ago, they started a gang to protect each other and shed any notion of victimhood.